Variety pack

 Common process associations: washed

 Robert’s opinion: Personally not a fan.
-Often nutty and chocolate-ey.
+Often nutty and chocolate-ey, better suited for medium roasting and styles I don’t enjoy.

 Caturra